The United States of America is comprised of 50 states and a federal district.

 The Fed’s first line of defense, its open market operations, is the buying or selling of government financial instruments like securities, notes and bonds.

-The Feds Funds Rate, its stronger, more obvious double-barreled shotgun, is the interest rate the Fed offers other commercial banks.Now, the one accountable for fiscal policy decisions is the U.S. Treasury.
+Banks use these loans to make sure they have enough to meet the Fed’s reserve requirement.
+These reserves are kept at their local Federal Reserve bank or as cash in their vaults.Now, the one accountable for fiscal policy decisions is the U.S. Treasury.
 Fiscal policy is the use of government spending or tax collection to influence the direction of the economy.

 To encourage business activity, the U.S. Treasury, for instance, could choose to lower taxes and to allot more budget on capital infrastructures like highways, schools, broadband, secret military ninja bases, etc.